davidqpyle/freeCodeCamp/R1-LOG.md

 ## Log of Round 1 of #100DaysOfCode - 2018

+### Day 45: March 1.
+Thursday

+**Today's Progress**: Today I went through additional The Complete Course: 2018 JavaScript Essentials From Scratch lessons, mainly about Query Selectors.
+I created my own sample page and js as well.
+I also read a great article today about CSS artwork.
+It got me really really excited to delve into that after these other courses are completed.
+Looks like fun!

+**Thoughts**: Don't give up.
+That is the mantra I hear over and over again from people learning and those that support new coders or coders in general.
+So, I am not giving up!

+**Links to work**: [Tweet link[(https://twitter.com/davidqpyle/status/969389038229770241)

 ### Day 44: February 28.
 Wednesday

 **Today's Progress**: Spent today showing how Chris can use Wix for our band website.
 Not much coding going on there, but still a lot of elements to consider and navigating through questions and solutions.